Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

     * Excess Express - When going to Poshley Heights - If you enter the western-most train car when the **Sequence** is past 338, then the **Sequence** will be set to 338.

     * X-Naut Fortress Factory Room - A global variable is cleared, so that leaving the room will not cause issues if the conveyor belt has not been activated.
+Note that this global variable will not be cleared if the **Arbitrary Memory Write** display is enabled when entering the room, as the global variable needs to be set to a specific value for the glitch to work.

     * If the Endless Room has been completed, and you enter it when the **Sequence** is at 385, then the room will be set to an incomplete state.